siebenrock/covid-updates/LEARNINGS.md

 * twilio
 * apscheduler

-Apart from this python libraries is important to have docker installed.
+Apart from this python libraries, it is important to have docker installed.

 Note: for Windows users please install docker toolbox.